AJTech2002/ClassicFPSPack-Documentation/controller.md

 [**Learn more...**](camera-controller.md)

 Once you are more familiar with the different Components you can start utilising them in your own modified controllers.
-The internal documentation of the code is heavy,so all variables and concepts are explained.